 My lifestyle value went up significantly because I could work anytime and anywhere I wanted to and made a higher amount without any fixed paycheck to deal with.

-The Cashflow Quadrant Where Business Goals Are Actualized
+Where Business Goals Are Actualized

-From the self-employed quadrant we move to the business level.
+From the self-employed quadrant we move to the business owners level.
 Kiyosaki defines business owner, as BIG business, meaning about 500 or so people working in the company that you own.

 The business level for entrepreneurs and internet marketers is to have a business with systems over a ton of employees.
 I’m all about no employee businesses.

-This means that you’ve got business systems in place, and your business, which once was your side hustle continues running with or without your input.
+This means that you’ve got systems in place, and your business, which once was your side hustle continues running with or without your input.

 You know I believe that you need to go after what you really love, find a niche that excites you and go after endeavors that you’re passionate about.
 If you do that, you’re going to love getting up in the morning, stoked to do what you do, put out more content and have some fun.

-What’s fantastic is my wife and I can literally walk away, go on a vacation for 6 months to a year, and our team will still be there to keep the business running without much or any negative impact at all in our cash inflow.
+What’s fantastic is my wife and I can literally walk away, go on a vacation for 6 months to a year, and our team will still be there to keep the everything running without much or any negative impact at all in our cash inflow.